Creating a Portfolio Website

 Colors

 Similar to fonts, the colors you use on your website should enhance your portfolio not distract from it.
 You can get creative and use colors that relate to your work, but make sure that your words are legible.
 You may also want to experiment with darker backgrounds.
 Your portfolio might stand out even more on a black or grey background.
-When in doubt white backgrounds with dark text is aways a safe bet.
+When in doubt white backgrounds with dark text is always a safe bet.

 Pro Tips